IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 - Parameters
   - Each file should define a parameter `serviceShort`.
 This parameter should be unique to this file (i.e, no two test files should share the same) as it is injected into all resource deployments, making them unique too and account for corresponding requirements.
     - As a reference you can create a identifier by combining a substring of the resource type and test scenario (e.g., in case of a Linux Virtual Machine Deployment: `vmlin`).
-    - For the substring, we recommend to take the first character and subsequent upper-case characters from the resource type identifier and combine them into uno string.
+    - For the substring, we recommend to take the first character and subsequent upper-case characters from the resource type identifier and combine them into one string.
 Following you can find a few examples for reference:
       - `Microsoft.DBforPostgreSQL/flexibleServers` with a test folder `common` could be: `dfpsfscom`
       - `Microsoft.Storage/storageAccounts` with a test folder `min` could be: `ssamin`
       > **Note:** If the combination of the `servicesShort` with the rest of a resource name becomes too long, it may be necessary to bend the above recommendations and shorten the name.
 This can especially happen when deploying resources such as Virtual Machines or Storage Accounts that only allow comparatively short names.
   - If the module deploys a resource group level resource, the template should further have a `resourceGroupName` parameter and subsequent resource deployment.
 As a reference for the default name you can use `ms.<providerNamespace>.<resourceType>-${serviceShort}-test-rg`.
   - Each file should also provide a `location` parameter that may default to the deployments default location
 - It is recommended to define all major resource names in the `main.test.bicep` file as it makes later maintenance easier.
 To implement this, make sure to pass all resource names to any referenced module.
 - Further, for any test file (including the `dependencies.bicep` file), the usage of variables should be reduced to the absolute minimum.
-In other words: You should only use variables if you must use them in more than uno place.
+In other words: You should only use variables if you must use them in more than one place.
 The idea is to keep the test files as simple as possible
 - References to dependencies should be implemented using resource references in combination with outputs.
 In other words: You should not hardcode any references into the module template's deployment.
 Instead use references such as `nestedDependencies.outputs.managedIdentityPrincipalId`
 - If any diagnostic resources (e.g., a Log Analytics workspace) are required for a test scenario, you can reference the centralized `modules/.shared/.templates/diagnostic.dependencies.bicep` template.
 It will also provide you with all outputs you'd need.